Ahirshson02/TrackLaw/README.md

 Mobile App project for Code Crunch 305 Hackathon

  ## Contributions:
-<p>Matthew Quintero: On our tracklaw app, I helped our doing the user data base and login/register/opening page.
+<h3>Hi my name is Matthew Quintero!</h3> <p>On our tracklaw app, I helped our doing the user data base and login/register/opening page.
 I used databases like<a href = 'https://firebase.google.com/'> Firebase </a>  In order to keep log of who register's and who logs in.
 I also helped in our production of Google gemini. </p>